Found your dream job? Congratulations!

 5. Keep your desk tidy

-A cluttered desk is a sign of disorganized behaviour and a careless attitude.
+A cluttered desk is a sign of disorganized behavior and a careless attitude.
 Have a desk that exudes positive vibes - and one you’d be proud of!

 6. Cultivate a pleasant disposition